UniDyne/CodeAssist/README.md

 - **Interactive Querying**: Ask questions about your codebase and get precise answers.
 - **Code Generation**: Generate new code or modify existing files based on your queries.
 - **Safe File Editing**: Optionally save changes to your project files with backup support.

+## Limitations

+- Up to 200 source files
+- Up to 20K chars per file
+- Otherwise limited by context size
+- Does not use ChromaDB or any other RAG store.
+- Full project source is loaded to prompt.

 ## Requirements